angelawyman/javascript-review/1-intro.md

 # JavaScript Review

 ## MODULE 1: JavaScript Overview
-We use JavaScript to make the site more dynamic and interactive.
+We use JavaScript to make a site more dynamic and interactive.
+Such features might include slide carousels, lightbox gallery, scroll to top, and others.
 - Auto-update social media content, like twitter or facebook feed 🐋
 - Animate visual elements 🐈
 - Add visual feedback on user interactions ✅
 - Place interactive maps 🚀
 - Trigger pop-ups after user actions, such as modal windows

 **Q1.)
 What is JavaScript?**
 A. JavaScript is used only for web apps